DonTron-prog/docerate/content/posts/Evaluating LLM Performance on Specialized Tasks.md

 ### Reference-Based Metrics

 If a reference or "gold standard" example of input and output exist then the quantitative measures of similarity can be known and simplify the evaluations.
-However, these comparisons often struggle with semantics and variations in expression—multiple correct answers or ways to summarize a text.
+However, these comparisons often struggle with semantics and variations in expression, for example multiple correct answers or ways to summarize a text.
 Embedding models and LLM-as-judge can help if this is the case (as described below) [8].

 When reference texts aren't available, several alternatives exist: (1) Use LLM-as-Judge approaches where a stronger model evaluates outputs based on criteria-specific rubrics (GEval is a versatile framework for deploying LLM-as-Judge) [1, 5, 9]; (2) Develop task-specific heuristics that check for required elements or constraints; (3) Implement self-consistency checks comparing multiple outputs from the same model with different sampling parameters; or (4) Create synthetic references using strong models, though these should be validated through human review.
 The most robust approach combines multiple evaluation methods to overcome the limitations of any single technique, creating a more comprehensive assessment framework even without traditional references.
 The key is recognizing that even without perfect references, structured evaluation criteria still yield valuable optimization signals.